MicrosoftDocs/azure-docs/articles/storage/files/storage-files-migration-server-hybrid-databox.md

 Once you configured authoritative upload for this new server endpoint, you can optionally enable cloud tiering.

 Cloud tiering is the Azure File Sync feature that allows the local server to have less storage capacity than is stored in the cloud but have the full namespace available.
 Locally interesting data is also cached locally for fast access performance.
 Cloud tiering is optional.
 You can set it individually for each Azure File Sync server endpoint.
-Use this feature to achieve a fixed storage footprint on-premises, yet still give users a local performance cache and store cooler data in the cloud.
+Use this feature to achieve a fixed storage footprint on-premises, yet still give users a local performance cache, and store cooler data in the cloud.

-Learn more by checking out the [cloud tiering overview](../file-sync/file-sync-cloud-tiering-overview.md) or take a closer look at the different [cloud tiering policies](../file-sync/file-sync-cloud-tiering-policy.md) you can use to fine tune what is cached / tiered on a the local server.
+Learn more by checking out the [cloud tiering overview](../file-sync/file-sync-cloud-tiering-overview.md) or take a closer look at the different [cloud tiering policies](../file-sync/file-sync-cloud-tiering-policy.md) you can use to fine-tune what is cached / tiered on the local server.

 ## Wrapping up your migration

 After you create a server endpoint, sync is working.
 But sync needs to enumerate (discover) the files and folders you moved via Azure Data Box into the Azure file share.
 Depending on the size of the namespace, it can take a long time before the latest server changes are synced to the cloud.
-Your users are not impacted and can continue to wor with the data on the server.
+Your users are not impacted and can continue to work with the data on the server.
 This strategy achieves a zero-downtime cloud migration.

 For all Azure file shares / server locations that you need to configure for sync, repeat the steps to create sync groups and to add the matching server folders as server endpoints.
 You used Azure Data Box to move your files into several Azure file shares.
 Your migration is complete once you have created all the server endpoints that connect your on-premises data to these Azure file shares.